zonemaster/zonemaster/docs/public/using/gui/all-in-one.md

 There is a limitation in Docker regarding IPv6.
 Unless IPv6 has been enabled in the Docker daemon, there is no support for IPv6.
 To avoid meaningless errors, use `--no-ipv6` if there is no IPv6 support.
-Also see section "[IPv6 support]".
+Also see "[Using the CLI][CLI#ipv6-support]" for how IPv6 can be enabled under Linux.

 ## Using the All-In-One image